Live Brent Crude Oil Price Chart

 Equinor

-Norwegian state-backed energy major — the dominant operator in the North Sea and a key link between European gas security and Brent production.
-Significant offshore wind capacity alongside oil operations.
+Norwegian state-backed energy major and the dominant operator in the North Sea.
+A key link between European gas security and Brent production.
+North Sea output is unaffected by the Hormuz closure, positioning Equinor as a beneficiary of both higher prices and supply security premiums.

 Chevron

-US integrated major with major Brent-linked production in Kazakhstan (Tengiz) and deepwater Gulf of Mexico.
-Consistent Dividend Aristocrat with disciplined capital allocation and low breakeven costs.
+US integrated major with Brent-linked production in Kazakhstan (Tengiz) and deepwater Gulf of Mexico.
+Consistent Dividend Aristocrat with disciplined capital allocation.
+Tengiz expansion has been a multiyear megaproject that is now contributing incremental volumes at elevated prices.

 Historical Brent Crude Oil Prices